6502Nerd/dflat/Oric-DFLAT/emulator/ReadMe.txt

-  sl <file>             - Load user symbols sx <file>             - Export user symbols sz                    - Zap user symbols wm <addr> <len> <file>- Write mem to disk
+  sl <file>             - Load user symbols sx <file>             - Export user symbols sz                    - Zap user symbols

 Breakpoints
 ===========

-There are two types of breakpoints.
+There are two types of breakpoint.
 "Normal" breakpoints trigger when the CPU is about to execute an instruction at the breakpoint address.
 "Memory" breakpoints trigger when the breakpoint address is accessed or modified.

+Normal breakpoints can use 'z' and/or 'c' modifiers. bs $0c00           <-- Break when the CPU is about to execute code at $0c00 bs $0c00 z         <-- Break when the CPU is about to execute code at $0c00
+                       and set cycles counter to 0
+bs $0c00 zc        <-- Set cycles counter to 0 and continues bs $0c00 c         <-- Continues execution (i.e. disabled breakpoint)

+The main purpose of these modifiers is to make cycle counting easier.
+If symbols are loaded, they can be used instead of absolute addresses.

 There are three ways a memory breakpoint can be triggered; when the CPU is about to read the address (r), and the CPU is about to write the address (w), or after the